-8. Hadrian’s Villa, Tivoli
+13. Hadrian’s Villa, Tivoli

 The villa is a testament to the power and glory of ancient Rome and the world’s most important leader, Emperor Hadrian.
 And it was designed by Hadrian himself, complete with its magnificent edifices, beautiful mosaics, and ancient statuary.

-9. Villa d’Este, Tivoli
+14. Villa d’Este, Tivoli

 It makes the perfect day trip escape from Rome, just a half hour away.
 You can also combine it with a visit to Hadrian’s Villa.

 The villa itself is a bit of an empty shell, with the furnishings and decor long gone.
 But most of the vibrant frescos and painted ceilings remain.

 Set over 35,000 square meters, the verdant gardens will blow you away.
 You’ll see thundering fountains, placid pools, grottos, waterfalls, and natural beauty.

-10. Necropolis of Tarquinia
+15. Necropolis of Tarquinia

 Since 1489, nearly 6,000 tombs have been excavated.
 The most important tombs are the Tomb of the Shields, the Tomb of the Lioness, and the Tomb of the Warrior.

 There are 140 fantastic large scale wall frescos behind plexiglass.
 Press a button to light them up.
 The necropolis was popular with Roman artists.
 Raphael and Michelangelo ventured there to study the frescos.

-11. Milan Cathedral, Milan
+16. Milan Cathedral, Milan

-12. Leonardo da Vinci’s The Last Supper at Santa Maria delle Grazie, Milan
+17. Leonardo da Vinci’s The Last Supper at Santa Maria delle Grazie, Milan

 Leonardo da Vinci’s The Last Supper is found on the back wall of the refectory in the monastery of Santa Maria delle Grazie in Milan.
 It was commissioned by Leonardo’s patron, Ludovico Sforza, the Duke of Milan.